 Sometimes kidneys are no longer able to filter and clean blood and that causes unsafe levels of waste products to build up.
 This is known as kidney failure.
 So, you either need to take kidney dialysis treatment until kidney transplant is done.
-For kidney disease diagnosis at home, our dialysis technicians will perform dialysis procedures, such as blood tests, urine tests, imaging tests and Removing a sample of kidney tissue for testing.
+For kidney disease diagnosis at home, our dialysis technicians will first find the cause of kidney diseases and then perform dialysis procedures, such as blood tests, urine tests, imaging tests and removing a sample of kidney tissue for testing.
 Getting the right home hemodialysis therapy is very crucial in such a stage.

-Kidney disease can affect your body’s ability to clean your blood, filter extra water out of your blood, and help control your blood pressure.
+No matter what the cause of kidney disease be, it can affect your body’s ability to clean your blood, filter extra water out of your blood, and help control your blood pressure.

 Kidneys are organs responsible for filtering extra water and wastes out of your blood.
 When one suffers from kidney disease it means the kidneys are damaged not being able to filter blood.
 Hence, waste products and fluid can build up in your body resulting into health issues which can be serious and life-threatening.

 Damage to kidneys is known as Chronic Kidney Disease (CKD) which is almost permanent.
 Your kidney can still function with minor damage but if it gets worse or untreated for long then CKD leads to End-Stage Renal Disease (ESRD) which, the last stage of kidney disease, refers to complete kidney failure and requires immediate treatment.